 6) Don't put the screen too high

-This one happens a lot.
-Unfortunately, it's really uncomfortable to watch for any length of time, which affects your ability to become fully immersed in the action.
+This happens a lot.
+Unfortunately, it's really uncomfortable to watch over a long time, which affects your ability to become fully immersed in the action.

 The centre of the picture should be at eye level, and no more than five degrees up or down from there.
-Just like when driving, or working at a computer, you need to be in a comfortable position.
+Just like when driving, or working at a computer, you just need to be comfortable.

 7) Don't get the screen size wrong - too big, or too small

-The 'sweet spot' is a viewing angle ranging from 36 degrees to 55 degrees from your head to the sides of the screen.
-That is big enough to be 'cinema' without being overwhelming and uncomfortable - just right!
+The 'sweet spot' is a viewing angle somewhere between 40º and 57º from your nose to the sides of the screen.
+That's big enough to feel like 'cinema' without being overwhelming and uncomfortable - just right.

 8) Don't put seats along the side walls

 Remember how the sound system should be able to take you to other places?
-That's really hard to do if you're right next to a side wall, and the surround system won't be able to work its magic.
+That's really hard to do if you're right next to a side wall, the sound system can't work its magic.
+You'll also find the bass sounds off.

 That said, if you need to put 'occasional' seats in, that can be okay - say for having friends round to watch the game.